The Story

 06What this film is

 This isn't a crime documentary, though crime is in it.
-It isn't a tourism film, though Cape Town has rarely looked more itself.
+It isn't a tourism film, though the city has rarely looked more like itself.
 It isn't an exposé, and it isn't a lecture.

-It is, in the end, a film about people.
-About one of the most complicated, beautiful, painful, brilliant cities in the world — told without flinching from any of it, and without losing sight of the hope that runs throughout it all.
+It is, simply, a film about people — about one of the most complicated, beautiful, painful, brilliant cities in the world, told honestly, and without ever losing sight of the hope that runs through all of it.

 Ubuntu — Crime · People · Hope